You’ve woken up and the sun rose in a glowing calm style on the Virunga chained Volcanoes, emitting

 The cost of your permit is included with your accommodation and overall safari cost.

-• Only a specific number of gorilla tracking permits are available each day and therefore they must be booked well in advance.
+Only a few specific numbers of gorilla tracking permits are issued each day therefore tourists must be booked prior to their travel date.

 Photographing the gorillas can be difficult due to light conditions and proximity, as well as your limited time with them.
 The likelihood is that you will not have shot in these conditions before so it is important to be as prepared as possible to get the best photos and memories from your experience.
 Make sure you enjoy it too, focus on the experience and your images will be great.
 Don’t be a photo-trophy hunter!